 If you are like me, you may have found yourself cringing at the realization of how much your son plays video games and struggling to navigate how much time is appropriate for him to spend with a controller in hand.
 Like me, you may have even endured stomping, screaming fits from a boy way too old for that sort of behavior, when he is told it is time to stop playing.

 We are right to be concerned.
-According to a recent Pew Research Center report, 84% of boys play video games, and with the advent of gaming online, many boys use video game play as a means for social connection either with friends they know or friends they have made online.
+According to a recent Pew Research Center report, 97% of teen boys play video games, and with the advent of gaming online, many boys use video game play as a means for social connection either with friends they know or friends they have made online.
 For some boys, these online social interactions are the most significant ones that they have.
 When they are devoting large amounts of time to cultivating virtual friendships, they are spending less time developing, strengthening, and practicing the skills they need to nurture face-to-face relationships.
 Communicating in chat or via headset does not allow boys to practice making eye contact when speaking or to interpret and react to another person’s visual cues.

 As parents, we know that endless hours of video games, violent or otherwise, are not good for our children, and at one time or another most of us have let them continue to play for longer than initially intended, because when the kids are occupied, parents can get things done or have time to themselves.
 But, as Dr. Leonard Sax notes in his book, The Collapse of Parenting, we don’t do our children any favors by taking the path of least whining.
 Our children need us to assert boundaries with certain activities.
 By focusing on what we know is best for brain development and by doing what we know is best for our children, and while it may not be easy, we are ready to take back control over the console.
 Dr. Sax supports diversifying our children’s experiences.
 We don’t want them to just play video games or just play baseball or just do gymnastics.
 We want them to try swimming and chess and camping, and getting them to try new things will mean that we may have to cut back on time spent on other things.